 Low-impact vs. high-impact exercise—which do you prefer and why?
 Can you differentiate between the two?
 When it comes to getting in shape, both workouts are helpful.

-But understanding the difference between low-impact and high-impact exercise will help you choose the better workout for achieving your fitness goals.
+But understanding the difference between low-impact vs. high-impact exercise will help you choose the better workout for achieving your fitness goals.
 When it comes to striving for your goals, you typically want to go with whatever offers you the most benefits.
 But it’s also important to consider what is right for you.
 Be smart and safe with your workouts.

 What Is Low-Impact Exercise?